-- FCT 28 Spearwood Banksia attenuata or B. attenuata Eucalyptus woodlands. - FCT 29b Acacia shrublands on taller dunes, southern Swan Coastal Plain
+- FCT 28 Spearwood Banksia attenuata or B. attenuata - Eucalyptus woodlands. - FCT 29b Acacia shrublands on taller dunes, southern Swan Coastal Plain

-FCT 28 is currently listed as a Priority 3 (iii) PEC by the State Government Department of Biodiversity, Conservation and Attractions (DBCA),41 indicating it is made up of large and /or widespread occurrences, however is under threat of modification due to disturbance.42
+FCT 28 is currently listed as a Priority 3 (iii) PEC by the State Government Department of Biodiversity, Conservation and Attractions (DBCA),39 indicating it is made up of large and / or widespread occurrences, however is under threat of modification due to disturbance.40

-Occurences of FCT 28 may also meet the criteria in the Approved Conservation Advice for the Banksia Woodlands of the Swan Coastal Plain Threatened Ecological Community (TEC) that is listed as endangered under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).43 An assessment was undertaken by Eco Logical Australia (ELA) in spring 2016 in accordance with the Conservation Advice for the Banksia Woodlands of the Swan Coastal Plain TEC.
-The results of the assessment indicated the Banksia Woodlands of the Swan Coastal Plain TEC exists at Craigie Bushland.10
+Occurrences of FCT 28 may also meet the criteria in the Approved Conservation Advice for the Banksia Woodlands of the Swan Coastal Plain Threatened Ecological Community (TEC) that is listed as endangered under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).41 An assessment was undertaken by Eco Logical Australia (ELA) in spring 2016 in accordance with the Conservation Advice for the Banksia Woodlands of the Swan Coastal Plain TEC.
+The results of the assessment indicated the Banksia Woodlands of the Swan Coastal Plain TEC exists at Craigie Bushland.8 recorded an average of 43.6 native species per quadrat with an average of eight weed species per quadrat.
+Most of the ELA quadrats recorded the typical species that represent FCT 28 and that are known to occur in >75% of Gibson et al. (1994) quadrats in that FCT.8

 FCT 28 is largely restricted to the Spearwood landform.
-The average species richness for FCT 28 is 55.2 native species per quadrat and average weed frequency is eight species per
+The average species richness for FCT 28 is 55.2 native species per quadrat and average weed frequency is eight species per quadrat.8 The quadrats surveyed by ELA